Skip to main content

 Dynamic authorization uses a trust scoring system to assign users a different level of trust depending on the authorization policies.
 Based on the user's trust level, an activity they perform can be allowed or denied, or the user can be prompted for further authentication.

 Take the example of three different users attempting to delete a volume.
-At the time they try to perform the operation, the risk rating for each user is examined:
+When they try to perform the operation, the risk rating for each user is examined:

-• The first user logs in from a trusted device at regular office hours, which makes her risk rating low; the operation is allowed without additional authentication.
+• The first user logs in from a trusted device with very few previous authentication failures, which makes her risk rating low; the operation is allowed without additional authentication.

-• The second user logs in from a trusted device in her home outside of office hours, which makes the risk rating moderate; she is prompted for additional authentication before the operation is allowed.
+• The second user logs in from a trusted device with a moderate percentage of previous authentication failures, which makes the risk rating moderate; she is prompted for additional authentication before the operation is allowed.

-• The third user logs in from an untrusted device in a new location outside of office hours, which makes the risk rating high; the operation is not allowed.
+• The third user logs in from an untrusted device with a high percentage of previous authentication failures, which makes the risk rating high; the operation is not allowed.